MicrosoftDocs/msteams-docs/msteams-platform/bots/Universal-bot-action-model/Overview.md

 # Universal bot action model

 A universal bot action model makes adaptive cards available across different platforms like Outlook, Teams, WebChat, Cortana, Timeline, and your applications through one `Action.Execute` command.
 Now action handling is also provided universally along with layout and rendering.
-Now let us understand the importance of adaptive cards for the universal bot action model.
+The UI of universal bot action model is done entirely declaratively using adaptive cards.

-## Adaptive cards and the universal bot action model
+## Adaptive cards and the new universal bot action model

 Adaptive cards are a combination of content such as text and graphics, and actions that can be performed by a user.
 As a developer, you can add adaptive cards to a conversation through a bot or messaging extension.
 Adaptive cards are cross-platform and cross-app snippets of UI, authored using a lightweight JSON format, that apps and services can share.
 For more information, see [adaptive cards](http://adaptivecards.io/).